Browse films

 Ten years ago, my collaborator, Jamaican playwright Stefhen Bryan, shared a haunting memory from his youth in Kingston: witnessing the brutal public attack of two gay men in a crowded market square.
 His story revealed the deep currents of fear and intolerance that still shape the lives of many LGBTQ+ Jamaicans.
 I felt an immediate pull to bring this truth to the screen.
 River Mamma emerged as a meditation on motherhood, gender identity, and the fragile threads of human connection.
 At its heart, the film asks: what does it mean to love a child while living one’s truth, especially when that truth defies cultural expectation?

-Category: Drama, Festival Alum, Short.
+Category: Drama, Festival Alum, Short, Award Winner.

 Themes: Discrimination, Family, LGBTQIA.